juliuschaesar-dev/airflow-duckdb-dash/README.md

   set explicitly since Airflow 3's new default `SimpleAuthManager` auto-generates a one-time password instead)
 - Dash dashboard: http://localhost:8050

+`-d` runs the stack detached, independent of the terminal session.
+To stop it:
+`docker compose down` (add `-v` to also drop the Postgres/log volumes).

 The `crypto_pipeline` DAG is unpaused on creation and scheduled `0 */6 * * *`.
 Trigger a manual run from the Airflow UI to see data show up on the dashboard